mahoutsukai/detect-match/README.md

 As mentioned above, it is impossible to detect existing "matches," but the detection results showed that the "matches" were recognized as "toothpick," "chopstick," "pencil," etc. and assigned a class to them.
 It is thought that these classes are assigned to objects that are judged to be in a similar situation based on their relationship to the respective hands and fingers.

 The human eye is excellent.
-We hope that the passive feedback of the situation seen by the eyes and the contour and overlap of the objects will make you feel the "discrepancy between human and computer perception" and "what is it that Okazaki-san is photographing?"
-We hope that visitors will feel the "discrepancy between human and computer perception" and "what is what Okazaki-san is photographing?
+We are able to perceive the situation we see with our eyes and the contours and overlaps of objects without being conscious of it, but the "Matches Pond" provides passive feedback, which we hope will give the viewer a sense of discomfort from the "discrepancy between human and computer perception" and a sense of "what is it that Okazaki-san is shooting?
+We hope that the user will feel the discomfort from the "discrepancy between human and computer perception" and wonder "what is Okazaki-san shooting?

-- The project utilizes 38,890 valid images.
+- This application was created using 38,890 valid images.